seckmaster/Swiftchain/README.md

 // Create an instance of the LLM with OpenAI's GPT-4 model and an API key. let llm = ChatOpenAILLM(apiKey: "your api key")

-// Create a prompt template adapter with a conversation format. let prompt = PromptTemplateAdapter(
+// Create a prompt template with a conversation format that adapts its output to make
+// it suitable for `ChatOpenAILLM`. let prompt = PromptTemplateAdapter(
   promptTemplate: PromptTemplate(
     variableRegex: .init {